Reduplication: Pingelapese

 Few languages employ triplication in their language.
 In Micronesia, Pingelapese is one of only two languages that uses triplication, the other being Mokilese.
-Reduplication and triplication are not to be confused with tense however.
+Reduplication and triplication are not to be confused with tense.
 In order to make a phrase past, present, or future tense, a temporal phrase must be used.

 Rapa

 Rapa is the French Polynesian language of the island of Rapa Iti.
 In terms of reduplication, the indigenous language known as Old Rapa uses reduplication consistent to other Polynesian languages.
 Reduplication of Old Rapa occurs in four ways: full, rightward, leftward, and medial.
 Full and rightward are generally more frequently used as opposed to the leftward and medial.
 Leftward and medial only occur as CV reduplication and partial leftward and medial usually denote emphasis.